Automate Amazon ES synonym file updates

 Make sure you complete the following prerequisites:

-- Configure an Amazon ES domain.
+- Configure an Amazon OpenSearch Service domain.
 We use a domain running Elasticsearch version 7.9 for this architecture.

 - Set up an Aurora MySQL database.
 For more information, see Configuring your Amazon Aurora DB cluster.